 Between 2018 and 2028, the career is expected to grow 63% and produce 6,100 job opportunities across the U.S.

 There are certain skills that many solar system installers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed dexterity, math skills and physical stamina.
+We discovered that a lot of resumes listed communication skills, mechanical skills and detail oriented.

 If you're interested in becoming a solar system installer, one of the first things to consider is how much education you need.
-We've determined that 40.0% of solar system installers have a bachelor's degree.
-In terms of higher education levels, we found that 11.1% of solar system installers have master's degrees.
-Even though most solar system installers have a college degree, it's possible to become one with only a high school degree or GED.
+We've determined that 35.4% of solar system installers have a bachelor's degree.
+In terms of higher education levels, we found that 14.6% of solar system installers have master's degrees.
+Even though some solar system installers have a college degree, it's possible to become one with only a high school degree or GED.

 Choosing the right major is always an important step when researching how to become a solar system installer.
 When we researched the most common majors for a solar system installer, we found that they most commonly earn bachelor's degree degrees or high school diploma degrees.
 Other degrees that we often see on solar system installer resumes include master's degree degrees or associate degree degrees.

 You may find that experience in other jobs will help you become a solar system installer.
-In fact, many solar system installer jobs require experience in a role such as installer.
-Meanwhile, many solar system installers also have previous career experience in roles such as operator or field technician.
+In fact, many solar system installer jobs require experience in a role such as journeyman electrician.
+Meanwhile, many solar system installers also have previous career experience in roles such as driver or assembler.